Email: firstname.lastname@example.org for a full list of credits.

 As both a drummer and percussionist, Hal can be heard on projects including The Greatest Showman, The Hate U Give, Netflix’s A Series of Unfortunate Events, ABC’s The Mayor, and the Robert De Niro/Zac Efron film Dirty Grandpa.
 As a composer, arranger, and orchestrator, he has contributed to Robin Hood, Unsolved: The Murders of Tupac and the Notorious B.I.G., Quantico, Need for Speed Payback, Apple’s iOS “Photos” app, and China’s highest grossing film of all-time Wolf Warrior 2.
 Rosenfeld is currently the house band drummer for the “Daytime Emmy Awards” and in 2017, he traveled to over 10 countries performing with Indian pop sensation Vidya Vox.

-He’s currently scoring the Lin-Manuel Miranda & Fox TV Series Fosse / Verdon, a limited series based on Sam Wasson’s biography of famed choreographer Bob Fosse.
+He’s currently working with Alex Lacamoire on the score and songs for the Lin-Manuel Miranda & Fox TV Series Fosse / Verdon, a limited series based on Sam Wasson’s biography of famed choreographer Bob Fosse.

 Hal currently lives in Los Angeles, where he once made prolonged eye contact with Emma Watson at a party.